covjson/specification/spec.md

 ```

 ## 5. Reference system objects
 Reference system objects are used to provide information about how to interpret coordinate values within the domain.
 Coordinates are usually geospatial or temporal in nature, but may also be categorical (based on identifiers).
-All reference system objects MUST have a member `"type"`, which MUST be either: (i) one of the values from the sections below; or (ii) a URI identifier for the type of the reference system (see "Extensions" below).
+All reference system objects MUST have a member `"type"`, the possible values of which are given in the sections below.
+Custom values MAY be used as detailed in the "Extensions" section below.

 ### 5.1.
 Geospatial Coordinate Reference Systems
 Geospatial coordinate reference systems (CRSs) link coordinate values to the Earth.